• Home

 According to the VASRD, “it is essential” to know the “medical-industrial history of the disabled person from the original injury, considering the nature of the injury and the attendant circumstances.”

-The duration of musculoskeletal problems, the length of incapacitation, and the specific medical nature of the condition (swelling, inflammation, any recommended surgical intervention if required) must be taken into account when evaluating and rating the veteran.
+The duration of musculoskeletal problems, the length of incapacitation and the nature of the condition (swelling, inflammation, any recommended surgical intervention if required) must be taken into account when evaluating and rating the veteran.

 VA policy, in cases where there is an “absence of clear cut evidence of injury,” may find the VA evaluators rating a given disability as “not of traumatic origin.”